From left: State Rep. Rickey Hardy, Judge Jerome Barbera III and double-mauler "Shank."

 The Second Attack

-Officer Joe Lamartina survived the assault1, that he described as the dog "chewing my stomach."
+Officer Joe Lamartina survived the attack, that he described as the dog "chewing my stomach."
 The pit bull's broken tooth was still in Lamartina's arm when he was transported to Thibodaux Regional Medical Center.
 The attack occurred when one of Shank's owners, Lillian Jarreau, visited the shelter for a 20-minute "play period" with Shank outside of its kennel.
-Unsurprisingly, Jarreau lost control of her 95-pound pit bull and Lamartina quickly intervened to try to help.
+Unsurprisingly, Jarreau lost control of her 95-pound pit bull terrier and Lamartina quickly intervened to try to help.

 Shortly after the second attack, Shank was euthanized.